sfarrens/captain_america/README.md

 ## Project: Large-scale structure with radio and cluster abundance

+An add-on package from GLASS (https://github.com/glass-dev/glass) to simulate the galaxy and HI fields.
+These fields are simulated using bias factors on the dark matter field, which take three cosmological parameters as input: h, OmegaC, and OmegaB.
+The package then allows for the angular power spectra (Cl) on the auto and cross correlation from both fields.
+Simulation-based inference using neural likelihood estimation can then be done on these Cls to infer the three cosmological parameters named earlier.

 ### Motivation:
 Extracting precise cosmological information from next-generation surveys requires inference techniques that can robustly handle complex systematics and intractable likelihoods.